BagavanMM/NPynn/README.md

 ## Contents of Framework
-Currently(v.1.0), this frameowrk is pretty basic.
+Currently(v.1.0), this framework is pretty basic.
 #### Layers:
 *Dense/Fully Connected Layers, Dropout Layers, Input Layers (For first layer of model)*
 #### Activations: